General

 View moreView less

-equipped with antennas from a third-party are not covered by the scope of the present document.
+receiver design are outside the scope of the present document.